typelevel/cats/docs/src/main/tut/jump_start_guide.md

 | `OptionT.pure` | `A` | `OptionT[F, A]` |

 In production code you'll most commonly use the `OptionT(...)` syntax in order to wrap an instance of `Future[Option[A]]` into `Option[F, A]`.
-The other methods, in turn, prove useful to set up `OptionT`-typed mock values in unit tests.
+The other methods, in turn, prove useful to set up `OptionT`-typed dummy values in unit tests.

 We have already come across one of `OptionT`'s methods, namely `map`.
 There are several other methods available and they mostly differ by the signature of the function they accept as the parameter.